On This Page

 $field.value$

-The value of the field that the user selected.
+The value of the field clicked.

 Token TypeInteractions Types Supported